chengyu17/3D-Human-Pose/Tasklist.md

 13. Deploy the project system into a computer or an edge device.
 14. Document a user's manual of the project.

-Since it's a single person project, all the task will be assigned to Yuan Cheng
+Since it's a single person project, all tasks will be assigned to Yuan Cheng.